vk-cs/docs-public/docs/en/vendors-products/marketplace/faq/faq.md

 ## How do I add a new service to the Marketplace?

-Write to `marketplace@mcs.mail.ru` with information about the service you are going to add to the Marketplace.
+Write to `marketplace@cloud.vk.com` with information about the service you are going to add to the Marketplace.